Skip to content

 Overall Architecture

-E-GRM comprises two core modules: (1) a dynamic CoT triggering mechanism based on model-internal uncertainty, and (2) a discriminative scoring module trained with a hybrid loss.
-Training proceeds in two stages: supervised fine-tuning (SFT) to teach the model both short- and long-reasoning modes, followed by preference optimization via an extended GRPO.
-At inference time, the system first rapidly determines whether CoT is needed; if so, multiple reasoning paths are generated and the scorer selects the best one.
+E-GRM consists of two core modules: (1) a dynamic CoT triggering mechanism based on model-internal uncertainty; (2) a discriminative scoring module based on hybrid loss.
+Training proceeds in two stages: SFT to teach the model both short and long reasoning modes, followed by preference optimization via extended GRPO.
+During inference, the system first determines if CoT is required; if so, multiple paths are generated and evaluated by the scorer.

 Key Designs